I'm a (developmental) cognitive neuroscientist working as a postdoc in Nancy Kanwisher's lab at MIT.

 My work combines psychophysics and neuroimaging, namely functional magnetic resonance imaging, to study how we see the world around us.

-The focus of my current work lies on the development of face perception in children with and without autism.
+The focus of my current work lies on the development of social perception in children with and without autism.

-We just launched a world wide internet-based study on face memory in adults with and without autism: please visit http://facetoface.mit.edu!
+We are running a world wide internet-based study on face memory in adults with and without autism: please visit http://facetoface.mit.edu!

 Make a Free Website with Yola.